knpuniversity/php-beginner-series/knpu/files-json-booleans.rst

 1. Strings, like ``$var = 'Hello World';``

 2. Numbers, like ``$var = 5;''.
-And actually, numbers are sub-divided into integers like 5 and floats, which have decimals like 5.12.
+And actually, numbers are sub-divided into integers, like 5, and floats, which have decimals like 5.12.
 But most of the time in PHP, you don't care about this.

 3. Arrays, like ``$var = array('puppy1', 'puppy2', 4);``